 Research Consultant - Manchester Global Foundation

 - Professor Nusrat Husain – University of Manchester, UK.

 - Professor Rachel Tribe and Dr Aneta Tunariu – University of East London, UK.

 - Dr Poul Rohleder - University of Essex, UK.

-- Professor Haruna Karick, Associate Professor John Dokotri, Associate Professor Zubairu Dagona and Associate Professor Gloria Karuri – University of Jos, Nigeria.
+- Professor Haruna Karick, Professor John Dokotri, Professor Zubairu Dagona, Professor Gloria Karuri and Dr Juliet Pwajok – University of Jos, Nigeria.